 Bob Hamer spent 26 years doing just that while working for the FBI.
 In various disguises, he writes on his website, he "successfully posed as a drug dealer, contract killer, residential burglar, fence, pedophile, degenerate gambler, international weapons dealer, and white-collar criminal," and was involved in operations against everyone from the Mafia to the pro-pedophile group North American Man/Boy Love Association (NAMBLA).

 I first spoke to Bob Hamer while I was working on a piece about North Korea's role in the international drug trade.
 The last case of his career was Operation Smoking Dragon, a sting operation that took down a cell of Chinese smugglers who were bringing weapons and counterfeit cigarettes into the United States.
 At one point during that gig, Hamer was propositioned to help fund a giant meth factory in North Korea.

-Hamer's been busy since his retirement, writing books, including ghostwriting one for Oliver North (of Iran Contra fame—Hamer is fairly conservative).
+Hamer's been busy since his retirement, writing books, including co-authoring two with Oliver North (of Iran Contra fame—Hamer is fairly conservative).
 He's not what you'd necessarily expect from a grizzled undercover cop who's infiltrated the inner circles of drug cartels, pedophile rings, and weapons smuggling operations.
 He speaks with a friendly Midwestern twang that's more Fargo than Infernal Affairs, is a big-time Christian, and is generally a very affable guy.